pippinbarr/cart253/assignments/variation-jam/README.md

 Start with an existing **simple** experience create a minimum of *three* distinctive variations on that experience.
 Your starting point can be a previous project, including *frogfrogfrog* or something completely new.

-Using the variation template (tbd.), your final project must include a menu that allows the user to select amongst the different variations when the program loads.
+Your final project should include a menu that allows the user to select amongst the different variations when the program loads.
+This menu can either be a series of *links* to separate project folders (easiest) or a more sophisticated menu system within the program itself (consult with instructor for approaches to this).

 Make sure to *document* the nature of your variations in your `README.md` file.